bnb-chain/BEPs/BEP92.md

 ## 2. Abstract

-BEP-92 Proposal describes a addition of implementation of SHA3-256 FIPS 202 hash and EcRecover Uncompressed public key methods as precompiled native contracts
+BEP-92 Proposal describes an addition of implementation of SHA3-256 FIPS 202 hash and EcRecover Uncompressed public key methods as precompiled native contracts

 ## 3. Status